How To Use PayPal In Stores

 PayPal users can now use NFC technology to spend their balances at shops in the offline world, and it's easy for merchants to begin accepting PayPal, too.
 Find out how.

-The name PayPal is synonymous with P2P payments and digital wallets for consumers, but over the years PayPal has also dabbled in creating options for users to pay with their PayPal balances in stores.
-Despite a few failed attempts, PayPal seems to finally have worked out the kinks in the process.
-PayPal users can now use near field communication (NFC) technology to spend their balances at brick-and-mortar shops.
+PayPal is synonymous with P2P payments and digital wallets for consumers.
+Over the years, though, PayPal has also dabbled in creating options for users to pay with their PayPal balances in brick-and-mortar stores.
+Despite a few failed attempts, PayPal seems to have finally worked out the kinks in the process.
+PayPal users can now utilize near-field communication (NFC) technology to spend their balances at shops in the offline world.

 Table of Contents

 - How Can Merchants Accept PayPal Payments In-Store?

 - Using Your PayPal Balance & Cards To Make Payments

 - What Does It Cost To Use PayPal In Stores?